Codaisseur/day2-lab-bank/README.md

 The other directories contain an example of the program with various stories finished.
 So use those if you get stuck.

+Feel free to deviate from the example solution.
+Programming is about solving problems and there are always many possible solutions.

 ## Userstories:

 - 0.)
 As a new user I want to be able to create a new account by giving my name and a pin, so I can start to organise my finances